neovarier/path_planner/README.md

 When making the lane change use all the unused waypoint of the previous cycle.

 ### State 4:
-Decrement the velocity by 0.224 mph which is equivalent to -5m/s^2.
+If the front car gap is less than hard safe distance gap then decrement the velocity by 0.224 mph (which is equivalent to -5m/s^2) till the distance gap is greater than the hard safet distance.
+If the front car gap is less than soft safe distance gap and greater than hard safe distance gap then decrement the velocity by 0.224 mph (which is equivalent to -5m/s^2) till self car's velocity matches the front car velocity.
 This is within the bounds of maximum deceleration.
 When decelerating use the first 10 unused waypoints from the previous cycle and flush the rest.
 This will make sure that the velocity decrement will take into effect quickly in the future (0.2 seconds).
 This will rule out cases where front car is decelerating very fast.

 ### Safe Distance Parameters
-Safe Distance for Front Car in the same lane       : 40 mts.
+Hard Safe Distance for Front Car in the same lane  : 40 mts.
+Soft Safe Distance for Front Car in the same lane : 50 mts.
 Safe Distance for Front Car in the adjacent lane   : 40 mts.
 Safe Distance for Back Car in the adjacent lane    : 40 mts.
 Max Distance for the Front Car in the adjacent lane: 100 mts.